How Important is the Train-Validation Split in Meta-Learning?: Is sample splitting always optimal?

 \section{Is sample splitting always optimal?}

-Proposition~\ref{proposition:inconsistency-non-splitting} states a negative result for the \trtr method, showing that it does not converge to the best test-time centroid without further assumptions on the data distribution.
-However, such a negative result is inherently \emph{worst-case}, and does not preclude the possibility that there exists a data distribution on which the \trtr method can also work well.
-In this section, we construct a simple data distribution in which we can analyze the performance of both the \trval and the \trtr methods more explicitly, showing that sample splitting is indeed not optimal, and the \trtr method can work better.
+Theorem~\ref{theorem:agnostic} states a negative result for the \trtr method, showing that its expected loss and the meta test-time loss does not have the same values and minimizers.
+However, such a result does not preclude the possibility that there exists a data distribution on which the minimizers coincide (even though the loss values can still be different).

+In this section, we construct a simple data distribution on which \trtr method is indeed unbiased in terms of the minimizer of the expected loss, and compare its performance against the \trval method more explicitly.

-\paragraph{Realizable linear model} We consider the following instantiation of the (generic) data distribution assumption in~\eqref{equation:general-distribution}: We assume that each task $p_t$ is specified by a $\wb_t\in\R^d$ sampled from some distribution $\Pi$ (overloading notation), and the observed data follows the noiseless linear model with ground truth parameter $\wb_t$:
+\paragraph{Realizable linear model} We consider the following instantiation of the (generic) meta-learning data distribution assumption in~\eqref{equation:general-distribution}: We assume that each task $p_t$ is specified by a $\wb_t\in\R^d$ sampled from some distribution $\Pi$ (overloading notation), and the observed data follows the noiseless linear model with ground truth parameter $\wb_t$: